EXxZAM/100DaysOfCode/#Day_7/README.md

-# # Day 6
+# # Day 7
 📝
-Day 6 of the 100 Day of code challange
+Day 7 of the 100 Day of code challange

-In day 6 i made a Chat bot GUI using python!
+In day 7 i made a QR Code Maker GUI using python!